 Cape Chignecto 3 Day Experience

-Our 3-day outing, called the Cape Chignecto Experience, is the ultimate sea kayaking wilderness adventure as we paddle the whole length of the namesake provincial park, including rounding the dramatically exposed Cape Chignecto.
+The Cape Chignecto Experience is the ultimate sea kayaking wilderness adventure as we paddle the whole length of the namesake provincial park, including rounding the dramatically exposed Cape Chignecto.
 Read More…

 Cape Chignecto Experience Departures

-Minimum number is 2, max.
-6. Please contact us for bookings of larger groups.
+Minimum number is 4, max.
+6. Please contact us for bookings of smaller or larger groups.

 3 days.
-We leave the office at 9 am on day one and return around 2-3 pm on day three.
+We meet at the office at 9 am on Day 1 and return around 2 pm on Day 3.
+The total distance paddled is about 26 km (16 mi), and is usually broken up as follows: Day 1 – 6 km (4 mi), Day 2 – 13 km (8 mi), Day 3 – 7 km (4 mi).
 2 x lunch, 2 x breakfast and dinner, 1 x snack included.

 Who is this for?